Kamilkampfwagen-II/MC-RTX-Mirror-Blocks/README.md

 - Add everything to a **zip** file **NOT RAR OR 7Z**
 - Change the file extension to **mcpack**

-**Congratulations!** You have just created your very own mirror resource pack.
+**Congratulations!** You have just created your very own resource pack.